UX Design & Product Case Studies

 What was the problem to be solved?

 Rainfocus is an event management software company.
-When the company was starting they needed high fidelity mockups to present to clients.
+When the company was starting, they needed high-fidelity mockups to present to clients.
 With this particular project the company was trying to figure out how to embed data onto personal web accounts of conference attendees.
 They wanted to explore what the user interface might look like for one of these pages and what kind of data could be embedded onto that page.
 The idea was to use modular code that an event manager could add or remove with the click of a button to customize the experience for the attendee.

 What was my role on the project?